 <controller_home>/db/logs/database.log.
 There should not be any

 InnoDB: Errorlines in the log.
 If any errors are found, please reach out to AppDynamics Support before attempting the upgrade.
-Upgrading the Controller with a corrupt database may put the Controller in a bad state, with a high recovery time.
+Upgrading the Controller with a corrupt database may put the Controller in a bad state, with high recovery time.

 - If you changed any Glassfish settings that are not JVM options, note your changes.
-You may need to configure them after upgrade.
+You may need to configure them after an upgrade.
 The Enterprise Console recognizes and retains many common customizations to the domain.xml, db.cnf, and other configuration files, but is not guaranteed to retain them all.
 If you have made manual configuration changes to the files, verify the configuration after updating.
 See Retaining Configuration Changes to learn how to preserve changes.

-- If you uninstall the Enterprise Console that was previously managing the Controller, and use a new Enterprise Console instance to discover and upgrade the Controller, you need to first manually create the
+- If you uninstall the Enterprise Console that was previously managing the Controller and use a new Enterprise Console instance to discover and upgrade the Controller, you need to first manually create the

 .passwordfilefile in order for the Enterprise Console to continue with the discover and upgrade process.
 You can create the file in the Controller home directory, and add the